 Load size is down to the size of the drum.
 If you're washing for a large family, a 9kg washing machine will suit; 8kg will do for an average family; 6kg to 7kg is big enough for single people or couples.

 Quiet mark washing machines are a good option if you are designing an open-plan kitchen diner and living space or perhaps live in a small home and want quiet appliances.
 Look out for washing machines with a sound level of around 48dB during washing and 72dB during spinning.
 Our quietest machine by some way is the Indesit Ecotime IWME147 integrated washing machine; the quietest freestanding model on our list is the Siemens WM14W5H0GB freestanding washing machine with Home Connect.
+See more choices in our guide to the quietest washing machines.

 Eco-wise, check the energy rating and water consumption as well as half loads, timer delay, sensor washing and auto detergent dispensing, which detects how dirty the clothes are and adjusts the programme and detergent accordingly for the most efficient wash.
 Pick a machine that has anything from an A to A+++ rating as this is based on both spin efficiency and wash performance.